Summer Programs for High School Students to Learn about Veterinary Medicine

 The Summer Veterinary Program is designed for 11th and 12th grade high school students, who are considering veterinary medicine as a profession.
 This program provides an overview of many aspects relating to being a veterinarian as well as the educational pathway needed to join the profession.

-One unique aspect of this program is that students connect with a veterinarian close to home prior to the on-campus summer program beginning.
+One unique aspect of this program is that students connect with a veterinarian close to their home prior to the on-campus summer program beginning.
 Students shadow the veterinarian so that they can share their experiences and thoughts during the program.
 This is considered to be a part of the program.

 During the on-campus part of the program, high school students participate in different learning exercises to gain knowledge and enhance initial skills pertaining to veterinary medicine.
 This is a pre-college program and students stay at the university during the on-campus part of the program.
 There is no cost to attend this program.
 The program has an application and students need to meet certain requirements to be eligible.